 Caught onscreen a couple times with a pile of laundry draped over his arm, Isbin’s neighbor, the comedic actor David Hyde Pierce, offers a few bon mots within the film of what it’s like to live next door to a world-renowned classical guitarist.
 “She needs to use the freight elevator for all the awards.”

 One of the testaments to Isbin’s strength as a musician is her ability to win over the reluctant with her willingness to not only speak their musical language but to prove she is adeptly skilled to do so.
 In one humorous moment of the film, Steve Vai cackles over Isbin’s attempt to use a pick on an electric guitar as we hear her unflappable voice rise ever so slightly to insist she must be doing something wrong because it “doesn’t feel right.”
 But then the camera pans up to her delighted smile after she pulls it off.

 During the Q&A session, Isbin said, “I enjoy diversifying repertoire and taking risks.
-The guitar is in instrument that is not inside a box.
-It takes you in different places.”
+The guitar is an instrument that is not inside a box.
+It takes you different places.”